An Underground electric fence for small dogs has copper wire boundary fencing installed underground, just a few inches from the surface.

 A surge protector will protect you from these mighty jolts.
 This will divert the surge from your fence system to prevent damage to your fence or electrical system.

 An invisible fence system with remote control is a great option if you want more freedom from your dog collar.
 This can also be used as a training tool.
-A handheld remote can be used to control unwanted behaviour in the yard.
+A handheld remote can be used to control unwanted behavior in the yard.

 You can also send corrections to your dog if they approach a particular area in the yard, such as a pool or garden bed.